opencardev/crankshaft/README.md

 To file a bug or an enhancement idea, please file an issue on this repository.

 To help us help you, before reporting problems to this repository, I would appreciate if you could try [running Crankshaft under X11 under dev mode](https://github.com/htruong/crankshaft/wiki/Crankshaft-dev-mode).
 This will help in cases you use non standard hardware, for example, a custom HDMI screen.
 To make the distribution easier and lightweight, by default I opted to run OpenAuto under EGL instead of relying on X11, and this might cause OpenAuto to behave in ways that OpenAuto's author rather not deal with :)

+Known problems
+--

+For some reason, several phone models complain about "incompatible device" when connecting to Crankshaft.
+Please be patient if Crankshaft does not work out-of-the-box yet for you.
+I am trying to figure out why so.
+If you have a device that you can lend me to debug, please email.

+It seems you'll have a better chance of getting it to work using the official screen.
+If you don't have the official screen or touchscreen, you should get one - it is a cheap and very good screen.
+If you insist on using a custom screen and the custom screen does not work out of the box, [try running Crankshaft under X11 under dev mode](https://github.com/htruong/crankshaft/wiki/Crankshaft-dev-mode).

 How to build a Crankshaft image
 --